Vogelbach somehow hobbles home, Brewers top Diamondbacks 5-0 - WTMJ

 “It’s been a challenge, especially with some of the guys from different organizations to try to figure out roles for them to succeed,” Counsell said.

-The series concludes Wednesday afternoon in Phoenix with Brewers RHP Brandon Woodruff (5-3, 1.94) opposing Diamondbacks lefty Caleb Smith (2-2, 3.21).
+The series concludes Wednesday afternoon in Phoenix with Brewers RHP Brandon Woodruff (5-3, 1.94 ERA) opposing Diamondbacks lefty Caleb Smith (2-2, 3.21).
+The Diamondbacks are trying to win their first series since beating Colorado from April 29 to May 2.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports